-Ethics Workbook I: World History, Chapter 10
+Ethics Workbook I: World History, Chapter 10, Renaissance, provides a useful introduction to Machiavelli and will support the unit.

 After about a thousand years of feudalism, people began to question some of its basic ideas.
 This new period in history is called the Renaissance.
 It was a time of change in the way people looked at their relationship with the community they lived in.
 Communalism was losing ground to the idea of individualism.
-Individualism stresses the importance of the individual people and places them above the group.
-People began to believe that there was nothing wrong with striving to get things for themselves and they became less concerned about their obligations to others.
+Individualism stresses the importance of the individual people, and places them above the group.
+People began to believe that there was nothing wrong with striving to get things for themselves, and they became less concerned about their obligations to others.

 The Renaissance was the beginning of what we call modern times.
-We still live in the modern age and our society today still stresses individualism.
+We still live in the modern age, and our society today still stresses individualism.
 So, this is a very important idea for us to study.
-It's a new way to look at life and it changes things a lot.
+It's a new way to look at life, and it changes things a lot.